Ahmetlrd/ahmetcavusoglu/README.md

   - p-value = 0.0021 (**significant**)

-  ✅ H₀ is rejected.
+  H₀ is rejected.

   **Conclusion:** Daily ferry usage is significantly higher during holiday periods compared to school terms.

 - **Regression Analysis:**

   - A multiple linear regression model was applied.
-  - Wind speed and school term emerged as significant predictors of daily passenger count.
+  - Wind speed and school term emerged as significant predictors of daily passenger count at Beşiktaş.
   - The model confirms findings from correlation and hypothesis tests.

 ## Findings

-- Daily passenger usage is higher during holiday periods than school terms.
+- Daily passenger usage at Beşiktaş is higher during holiday periods than school terms.
 - Windy days correspond to a lower number of ferry passengers.
 - Weekday and weather combinations (e.g., Windy Fridays) show clear impact patterns.
 - Temperature and humidity alone do not explain changes in ferry usage.